-Harry Ricketts is a poet, academic, editor and reviewer.
-He studied English at Oxford University and lectured in Hong Kong and Leicester before arriving in New Zealand to a post at Victoria University in Wellington in 1981.
-He has edited collections of verse, critical essays, and other works of non-fiction and his acclaimed biography of Rudyard Kipling was released in 1999.
-His poetry is defined by dramatic and satiric devices and tones, often grounded in personal commentary.
+Harry Ricketts is a poet, academic, editor, and reviewer.
+He studied English at Oxford University before lecturing in Hong Kong and Leicester, and in 1981 took up a position at Victoria University of Wellington.
+He has edited collections of verse, critical essays, and other works of non-fiction, such as his acclaimed biography of Rudyard Kipling (1999).
+His poetry is defined by dramatic and satiric devices and tones, and is often grounded in personal commentary.

 How You Doing?
-A Selection of New Zealand Comic and Satiric Verse, is edited by Harry Ricketts and Hugh Roberts (Lincoln University Press and Daphne Brasell Publishing, 1998).
+A Selection of New Zealand Comic and Satiric Verse (Lincoln University Press and Daphne Brasell Publishing), was edited by Harry Ricketts and Hugh Roberts, and published in 1998.

-Jeffrey Paine in the Wall Street Journal writes '[o]f all the Kipling biographies, Harry Rickettss is the most balanced.'
-While The New Yorker notes that 'Ricketts, a poet, is invaluable in analysing the subtleties and the modernist techniques that went into Kipling's popular, accessible work.'
+Soon after, his acclaimed Rudyard Kipling biography The Unforgiving Minute: A Life of Rudyard Kipling (Chatto & Windus, 1999) was released to critical acclaim.
+Jeffrey Paine in the Wall Street Journal writes '[o]f all the Kipling biographies, Harry Ricketts’ is the most balanced’, whilst The New Yorker notes that 'Ricketts, a poet, is invaluable in analysing the subtleties and the modernist techniques that went into Kipling's popular, accessible work.'

 Ricketts participated in the 2004 Book Council WOW (Words on Wheels) tour of the deep South.

 Ricketts co-edited Spirit Abroad: A Second Selection of New Zealand Spiritual Verse with Paul Morris and Mike Grimshaw (Random House, 2004).
 Spirit Abroad, like its predecessor Spirit in a Strange Land, comprises over 100 poems.
-These poems explore our continuing struggle to articulate our identity on foreign battlefields, in London and Sydney, Christchurch and Auckland, from Cape Reinga to Bluff.
+These poems explore New Zealand’s ongoing struggle to articulate its identity on foreign battlefields, from London and Sydney, to Cape Reinga and Bluff.

 Spirit Abroad: A Second Selection of New Zealand Spiritual Verse was a finalist in the reference and anthology category of the Montana New Zealand Book Awards 2005.